Kamleshfw11179/BookingsApp/README.md

 ![Login Page](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(25).png)

-### This is the login and signup where a new user can sign up using name,email and password and login using email and password.
+#### This is the login and signup where a new user can sign up using name,email and password and login using email and password.
 Here the admin login is only for doctors and no user can login as these details are direcctly added to database and info to login is provided by the admin.

 ![Home Page](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(27).png)

-### This is the page where a user find the list of all doctors based in speciality.
+#### This is the page where doctor can login with the provided credentials.

 ![Page where user can select doctor](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(21).png)

-### This is the page where a user can book appointments based on availabilty
+#### This is the page where a user can book appointments based on availabilty of slots.

 ![Bookings Full](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(22).png)

-### Here we can check out that all the slots are full.
+#### Here we can check out that when the slot is full the button to book a slot is deactivated.

 ![Enter user details](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(29).png)

-### This is the page where user can enter all the details of the patient.
+#### This is the page where user can enter all the details of the patient to book a slot.

 ![Booking Confirmed](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(31).png)

-### Booking confirmation page
+#### Booking confirmation page

 ![Appintment pages](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(23).png)

-### This is the page where user can check out all the appointments.
+#### This is the page where user can check out all the appointments that he has taken at apollo hospitals.

 ![Doctors Dash](https://raw.githubusercontent.com/Kamleshfw11179/Images/main/Screenshot%20(28).png)

-### This is the page where only doctors to check all the appointments booked.
+#### This is the page where only doctors can check all the appointments booked.